nuremics/nuremics/README.md

 - **Processes** (_software items_) — such as `Proc1, Proc2, ..., ProcX` — are implemented by subclassing the core `Process` class.
 Each process is defined as a class that encapsulates several functions (_software units_), typically executed sequentially within its `__call__` method.
 This design enables the creation of independent, reusable process items that can be executed on their own or integrated into larger workflows.

 - **Applications** (_software systems_) — such as `APP1, APP2, ..., APPX` — import and assemble the required process items, executing them in a defined order within a `Workflow`, by instantiating the `Application` class.
 This modular architecture promotes flexibility and reusability, allowing the same process items to be used across multiple applications.

+## Get Started

+To begin your coding journey with the **NUREMICS®** framework, head over to the `nuremics-apps` repository.
+There, you'll learn how to build domain-specific processes and applications, and how to use them as an end user.